-- A. Employment in the didactic portion of the program is discouraged, and not permitted at all during class hours. - B. Employment in the clinical portion of the program is not permitted. - C. Students may not function as instructional faculty, or clinical or administrative staff.
+- A. Employment in the didactic portion of the Program is discouraged, and not permitted at all during class hours. - B. Employment in the clinical portion of the Program is not permitted. - C. Students are not required to work for the Program. - D. Students may not function as instructional faculty, or clinical or administrative staff.